When the Dead Speak: How AI Gave a Murder Victim a Voice in Court

 This kind of technology (often called synthetic media or posthumous AI) is emotionally powerful.
 But also deeply complicated.

-We are building tools faster than we’re building ethics to hold them.
+We’re building tools faster than we’re building ethics to hold them, as per usual.

 And this case may be a glimpse of what's to come: a world where memory is digital and mourning is interactive.